packetchaos/Navi_pro/README.md

  * list - List details: users, logs, etc
  * group - Create Target groups based off of Plugin ID, Plugin Name or Plugin Output
  * export - Export Agent or Asset data into a CSV
+ * delete - Delete an object by it's ID
+ * mail - Mail a report

  There are ten single use commands:
  * scan - Create and lanuch a scan